tendersearls/tldr/README.md

-# TLDR - a test framework that doesn't have time for slow tests
+# TLDR - for people who don't have time for slow tests

 **tl;dr, this is a very nice test runner for Ruby that fails after 1.8 seconds**